firebase/genkit/docs/flows.md

 ## Streaming flows

-Flows support streaming using an interface similar to `generate()`’s streaming interface.
+Flows support streaming using an interface similar to `generate()`'s streaming interface.
 Streaming is useful when your flow generates a large amount of output, because you can present the output to the user as it's being generated, which improves the perceived responsiveness of your app.
 As a familiar example,